fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.ApiManagement/v3.1.0/New-AzureRmApiManagementSubscription.md

 ### -SubscriptionId
 Specifies the subscription ID.
-This parameter is generated if not specified.
+This parameter is generated automatically if not specified.

 ```yaml
 Type: String